 As a resident in the Department of Medicine at Mount Sinai, you will work with and be mentored by an amazing group of physicians.
 We have some of the leading clinicians, physician-scientists and researchers who will play an integral part in your development as a physician.
+You will have the chance to work with them on cutting-edge research and bringing those discoveries into the clinical arena.
 The following is a sampling of our faculty: